soundtrackyourbrand/docs/sdk/index.md

 ```
  * Change the description to add information about the platform (will be shown to users in the Business UI).
 It’s more of a description of the specific hardware/platform, so we can distinguish among your devices (in case there are any differences in hardware/platform or you come up with a new generation etc).
  * Set deviceType to `EMBEDDED` (currently not optional)
  * Change the label to something unique for you as an SDK-partner.
 This is for us to be able to distinguish you from other SDK-partners.
+Prefarable your name.
  * Change the hardwareIds entry to the hardware_id of your choice.
 See "Authentication & Pairing" for more info